HenryRoutson/Light-Wakeup/README.md

 APP STORE DESCRIPTION -
-  An alarm that allows you to wake up gradually.
+  An alarm that allows you to gradually wake up.
   Free and open source software (FOSS). https://github.com/HenryRoutson/Light-Wakeup